brutdefut/ficisertligi/_posts/2022-09-04-macallan-select-oak.md

 "One of the best NAS whiskies I've ever had."
 This is a sentence from my first notes in 2020.
 After two years, delicious NAS whiskies come and go and all in all, Select Oak is still in the Top 5.

 P.S:
-The Macallan's famous oak sherry casks are bringing to the distillery from Jerez, Spain.
+The Macallan's famous oak sherry casks are being brought to the distillery from Jerez, Spain.
 Surprisingly, in the maturing process, they started to use bourbon oak casks a short time ago, before the new millennium.
 And finally in 2004, The Macallan released the "Fine Oak" series.

 Cheers to all.